 The data they collect through the smartphone app will vary, but relevant data will include rate of speed, hard braking events, sudden swerves, and time of day that the vehicle is driven.

-Some insurers will also monitor your mileage usage though these apps.
+Some insurers will also monitor your mileage usage through these apps.

 If this sounds like big brother is watching — that’s because big brother is watching.
 While insurance companies that utilize this technology to offer a discount are collecting data about your driving habits, they know less about you than online advertisers, your favorite search engine, your cell phone provider, or your internet service provider.